subhadipchowdhury/subhadipchowdhury.github.io/teaching/courses/Fall2018.1800/index.md

 ## Other Materials

 ### Lab handouts
+Most of these lab materials are due to Professor Adam Levy and Professor William Barker.

 + [Lab 1 - 3D Graphing with Mathematica](Lab1_1800.pdf)
 + [Lab 2 - Partial Derivatives](Lab2_1800.pdf)